f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 CPU Core Stats Table
 ---------------------------

-The CPU Core Stats Table table shows the total CPU utilization per CPU within a chassis partition or system controller over 5 seconds, 1 minute, and 5 minutes averages.
+The CPU Core Stats Table shows the total CPU utilization per CPU within a chassis partition or system controller over 5 seconds, 1 minute, and 5 minutes averages.

 This MIB is supported on both the VELOS system controller and chassis partition layers.